youkitan/youkitan.github.io/index.md

 ---
 layout: home
 paginate: true
-alt_title: "Welcome"
+alt_title: "Hi!
+I'm Youki Tanaka!"
-sub_title: "Hi!
-I'm Youki Tanaka.
-Nice to meet you. :-)"
+sub_title: "Stay a while and listen..."
 image: /assets/images/SWR.png

 actions:
   - label: "about"
-    icon: arrow-right
+    icon: user
     url: about.html

   - label: "research"
-    icon: arrow-right
+    icon: flask
     url: research.html

-  - label: "fun"
+  - label: "&nbsp;&nbsp;&nbsp;fun"
-    icon: arrow-right
+    icon: gamepad
     url: "fun.html"

   - label: "cv"
-    icon: arrow-right
+    icon: university
     url: "cv.html"

 ---

-Welcome to my webpage!
-I'm currently a third year PhD student in [Psychological & Brain Sciences](http://pbs.dartmouth.edu) at Dartmouth College.
-I work with [Matthijs van der Meer](http://pbs.dartmouth.edu/people/matthijs-van-der-meer) and my research focuses on understanding the content of internally generated hippocampal sequences, commonly known as "replay", and how they relate to the structure of memory and motivational states.
+I'm currently a third year PhD student in [Psychological & Brain Sciences](http://pbs.dartmouth.edu) at Dartmouth College working with [Matthijs van der Meer](http://pbs.dartmouth.edu/people/matthijs-van-der-meer).
+My research focuses on understanding the content of internally generated hippocampal sequences, commonly known as "replay", and how they relate to the structure of memory and motivational states.
 I study these phenomena using in-vivo electrophysiology in rats and state-of-the-art computational methods.

-Besides my primary research, I am a strong advocate of open science and multidisciplinary approaches.
-Similar to the increasing demand for translational research, I believe that a kind of intersectional research – of “*scopes to scanners*” – will be required to understand how circuit level computations instantiate person level phenomena.
-As such, I am always looking for ways to open new dialogues between human and non-human researchers and experimental and computational minds.
+I am also a strong advocate of open science and multidisciplinary approaches.
+Borrowing from the adage of translational research, I believe that a kind of intersectional research – of “*scopes to scanners*” – will be required to understand how circuit level computations instantiate person-level phenomena.
+As such, I am always looking for ways to stimulate collaboration between human and non-human researchers using experimental and computational approaches.

 TL;DR - If you've got a crazy idea you want to try in rats, [let me know](mailto:youkitan.gr@dartmouth.edu)!